Publication Name: Constructionweekonline.in

 Construction companies are now using data to make better decisions, increase efficiency, improve job site safety, and lower risks.
 Firms may use Artificial Intelligence (AI) and machine learning systems to forecast potential project results using data collected over time.
 Furthermore, they achieve a strategic edge when it comes to estimating and bidding on construction projects.
 AI can also boost worker productivity by reducing the time spent scouring the construction site for tools, supplies, and equipment needed to complete specific tasks.

 The construction industry is currently being reinvented by digitalization, causing an overall value transfer from the central construction value chain to the engineering and design function and then down to facility management and operations services.
 A huge amount of data will be generated throughout the construction process and will hold a tremendous value that needs to be captured.
-With so much technological advancement in the past decade, it will be interesting to see, by the end of this decade, how the future of the construction industry will be reshaped by new age equipment.
+With so much technological advancement in the past decade, it will be interesting to see how the construction industry's future will be reshaped by new-age equipment by the end of this decade.
 We can now build a house in twenty-four hours.
 Perhaps we can build skyscrapers in twenty-four hours by the end of this decade!
 Only time has the answer.

-- General Manager and Head - Transportation Business Unit at Tata Elxsi
+Shaju S, General Manager, and Head - Transportation Business Unit at Tata Elxsi